-The Food Gatherer's Note: Kim and I often enjoy a working lunch at my house while working on Food Gatherer projects, but the other day pretty much all I had in the fridge was the asparagus left from my Enfield Veg Co. veg bag and some ropey looking ends of cheese left over from a weekend's cheeseboard, courtesy of Holtwhites Bakery and Deli.
-It turned into a lunch of legendary proportions as it was the most delicious tasting asparagus we had both tasted in years - there were lots of 'oohs' and 'aahs ' and, "That's what asparagus used to taste like!" .
-I cooked it in a little bit of boiling water in a fry pan for about 5/ 6 minutes, then at the end of cooking time, when the water has run almost dry, added a knob of butter to the pan to melt and coat then added sat and pepper - that's it.
+The Food Gatherer's Note: Kim and I often enjoy a working lunch at mine while working on Food Gatherer projects, but today pretty much all I had in the fridge was the asparagus left from my Enfield Veg Co. veg bag and some ropey looking ends of cheese left over from the weekend's cheeseboard, courtesy of Holtwhites Bakery and Deli.
+It turned into a lunch of legendary proportions as it was the most delicious tasting asparagus we had both tasted in years - there were lots of 'oohs' and 'aahs ' and, "That's what asparagus used to taste like!".
+I cooked it in a little bit of boiling water in a shallow pan for about 5/ 6 minutes, then towards the end of cooking time, when there was just a little water left in the pan, added a knob of butter to melt and coat the spears, then seasoned with seas salt and pepper - that's it.
+The flavour came from the asparagus.

 200g tin of green or puy lentils